tegbessou/tasting/README.md

 ### Refactoring user

-Create an api resource for each representation
+Create an api resource for each representation => OK

-Create read model for user
+Create read model for user => OK

+Dispatch event when user is authenticated

+Create user at this moment + remove endpoint to create user